nats-io/jetstream-leaf-nodes-demo/README.md

 [ OK ] added public stream export "deliver.>"
 ```

-Finally import into every account you want connected.
+Finally, import into every account you want connected.
-I'm more specific than in the previous export as I need to avoid a self import cycle with say `deliver.hubacc.>`.
+I'm more specific than in the previous export as I need to avoid a self-import cycle with say `deliver.hubacc.>`.
 If you want to be more specific and pin an import to a domain, just add it.

 ```txt